panastasiadist/Enqueueror/docs/guide/asset-dependencies.md

 ## Dependency chain and caveats

-Dependencies may require other dependencies resulting in a dependency chain.
-Provided that **a.** all resources in the dependency chain exist, **b.** there are no circular dependencies, **c.** no third party code intervenes in WordPress enqueueing mechanism, all dependencies will be loaded in the correct order.
+Dependencies can require other dependencies, resulting in a dependency chain.
+As long as **a.** all resources in the dependency chain exist, **b.** there are no circular dependencies, and **c.** no third-party code interferes with WordPress's enqueueing mechanism, all dependencies will be loaded in the correct order.

-It is not unusual that two or more assets require the same dependencies.
-This scenario is also supported, resulting in the common dependencies to be loaded before the dependent assets.
+It's quite common for two or more assets to require the same dependencies.
+This scenario is also supported, and it results in the common dependencies being loaded before the dependent assets.

 :::warning
-When specifying dependencies, the developer should be careful to avoid any circular dependencies as described by the following scenario:
+When specifying dependencies, developers need to be careful to avoid creating any circular dependencies, as illustrated by the following scenario:
 - A requires B
 - B requires C
 - C requires A

-This is a case of circular dependency chain that will result in WordPress halting with an error.
+This is an example of a circular dependency chain, which will result in WordPress halting with an error.
 :::